alexagabrielle/cloudsexcitinglife/README.md

 ### Sleeping

 Cloud also loves to sleep, especially after a long day of chasing dogs at the dog park.
 He finds comfy places in the most uncomfortable looking areas, such as the bathroom floor or in a ball under a chair.
 He sometimes sleeps on his back as well, and makes yapping noises as if he is dreaming!
-So cute!

 ### Playing